 Do you want a coffee maker with the attractive look of a high-end brand without the hefty price tag?

 Slow-grinding burrs produce fine, uniform coffee grounds.
-The simple programmable coffee maker options offer five fineness settings.
-With so many easy to use features, you’ll quickly find the settings that produce your ultimate brew.
+The simple programmable coffee maker options offer five grind settings.
+With so many easy-to-use features, you’ll quickly find the settings that produce your ultimate brew.

 Ready to make coffee bar quality espresso in addition to your daily coffee fix?
 Why not go for the gusto and invest in a Breville the Barista Express Espresso Machine?

 Digital temperature control features also let you choose your final outcome.
-When you use the espresso feature, the steam wand creates micro-foam milk.
+When you use the espresso feature, the milk frother creates micro-foam.
 Instagram-worthy finished products at the touch of a button!

 At $550, this coffee/espresso maker maybe isn’t for the average joe.
 But it’s a worthwhile investment for anyone who wants to make barista-quality coffee and espresso.

 There’s also an option for your favorite pre-ground coffee.
-The bean hopper can hold half a pound, creating up to 12 cups in the carafe.
+The bean hopper can hold half a pound, creating up to 12 cups in a cycle.
+It also functions as a single-serve coffee maker, allowing you to brew directly into a ceramic or a travel mug along with the carafe.

 The average price point is around $300, locking this coffee maker in as a great investment for those who love their coffee brewed to perfection.